sean-clayton/two-swords/README.md

-# Witcher Bestiary for Cairn
+# White Wolf

-A collection of monsters, animals, and humanoids from the Witcher setting to use with the Cairn RPG system.
+A collection of monsters, animals, and humanoids to use with the Cairn RPG system.

 ## Contributing